 Lying on the floor, with my camera balanced on the books I composed the Christmas book photo.
 With such a low shutter speed it is worth using a shutter remote if you have one, or setting the timer so that you don't cause any shake in the camera when you push the button.
 Or you'll end up with a blurry shot.

 Straight out of the camera, the photo was perfectly good as it was.
 However I love to have a little tinker in Lightroom.
 You can see the before and after below.
-If you want to know how I edited this photo, then you can read all about that here.

 I hope this helps you capture your own bit of Christmas magic.
 You might also be interested in a few tips for photographing your kids in front of the Christmas tree, or some general Christmas Photography tips.